jeffyu0925/ProgressRoundButton/README.md

             app:progressbtn_enable_press="true"/>
 ```

-* You can also implement your own `ButtonController`,so that you can controll gradient effect;
+* You can also implement your own `ButtonController`,so that you can controller gradient effect;